-Keep your eyes on the prize: "This is a marathon, not a sprint.
-Make sure you have a resilient mindset to be able to get through the challenges of creating your dream bakery."
+We have compiled the definitive list of equipment needed to start a bakery and in addition we have also provided a few ideas on financing the equipment needed to start a bakery business.
+Opening any business is a marathon, not a sprint.
+Make sure you have a resilient mindset to be able to get through the challenges of getting your bakery off the ground.

 Complete List of Tools and Equipment Needed to Start a Bakery

 The equipment you need to open your bakery will vary depending on the type you choose to open.
 Take into consideration its size, niche, and specialty.